vippsas/vipps-login-api/vipps-login-api.md

 This operation does not require authentication

 ## OpenID Connect Discovery
-The well known endpoint an be used to retrieve configuration information for OpenID Connect clients.
+The OIDC connect discovery endpoint can be used to retrieve configuration information for OpenID Connect clients.
-You can learn more at the [OIDC Standard](https://openid.net/specs/openid-connect-discovery-1_0.html)
+You can learn more at the [OIDC Standard](https://openid.net/specs/openid-connect-discovery-1_0.html).

 **Request**